eqtylab/eqty-policy-plane/FlowOverview.md

       - (Social Media): this agent searchers local twitter, facebook, and telegram feeds for distress calls.
     - The three previous outputs are provided to a Summarizer agent.
 This agent crafts a summary of key events in markdown form.
 The agent is reporting on the current situation and need for response.
     - A nemo guardrail analyzes the summary.
-      - Is there a need to continue distress call and notify first responders?
+      - Is there a need to continue distress call and notify investigators?
       - Is there any potential information from social media feeds that could indicate either a very serious situation (human life at stake, misinformation, etc)
 - _Midway-Funnel_
   - The nemo guardrail may let the summary through to the next agent and the pipeline continues.
 At this point the video footage summary will be merged with the OSINT summary.
   - (Prioritize event on need and impact): This agent determines where and how first responders should focus their efforts.
 It outputs a priority report with a tactical approach suggested.
     - **Provisional Policy Override: (Grant AI-driven action in high-risk scenario) **Given the nature of the event, and inclusion of certain social media feeds and risk for issues such as judgement around human life, and/or inclusion of possible misinformation, a human must authorize the use of this pipeline beforehand. (typically relying on the nemo guardrail, as well as human judgement given the situation).
 - Finale response and notification
   - (Establish the response plan): this agent will write a final response plan, that is formal, with adequate information for context and record keeping.
 This report is considered authoritative.
-It is both tactical and comprehensive of decisions to be made about how to notify first responders.
+It is both tactical and comprehensive of decisions to be made about how to notify investigators.
-  - (Notify first responders): this agent will utilize twilio and apptek tooling to have an ai make calls through a direct hotline to first responders.
+  - (Notify investigators): this agent will utilize twilio and apptek tooling to have an ai make calls through a direct hotline to first responders.
 The final report is also faxed.
 (3 total tool calls).